iamse-blog/workflows-templates/dae-iga06-InactiveUsers/README.md

 - A folder for these flows and table
 - An Okta connector configured
 - Optionally a GDrive and email connector configured
-- The `okta.logs.read` scope granted for the Okta Workflows OAuth app in Okta
+- The `okta.logs.read` scope granted for the Okta Workflows OAuth app in Okta.
+In Okta Workflows, go to connectors and reauthorize.

 ## Installation
 Select the folder you want to install the table/flows into and Import the .folder file.
 Activate the flows.